I. Introduction to Wife-Swapping (Couple Swapping): Serious Mathematics!

 II.
-The Combinatorics of the Wife Swapping Problem
+Combinatorics of Wife Husband Swapping Problem

 This may look or sound like a frivolous subject.
 You should be mindful that nothing is frivolous.
 It's all about being true (truthfulness) or being untrue.
 Feelings must be discarded when dealing with the Truth.
 It's not important that you like or dislike a relation when evaluated to the status of Truth.